zalando-zmon/zmon-docs/docs/user/dashboards.rst

 * "entityId" - if your check is based on GLOBAL, leave "GLOBAL", otherwise specify name of entity (as it appears in alert details) that you will use to get the data from (as check returns one result for each entity).
 * "title" - text displayed in the top part of the widget.

+For chart widgets, instead of using "checkDefinitionId" + "entityId", you can also define the data to be shown `using a KairosDB query <#data-from-kairosdb-queries>`_.

 They'll share the full screen width unless you set the "width" property, ranging from 12 (full width, calculated in "columns", see `Bootstrap <http://getbootstrap.com/2.3.2/scaffolding.html#gridSystem>`_) to 2 (smallest meaningful) or even 1.